MAECProject/maec-to-stix/docs/indicator_extraction/high_level_config.rst

   - ``service_activity``: whether to attempt to extract indicators for service activity, such as service creation.
   - ``driver_activity``: whether to attempt to extract indicators for driver activity, such as driver creation.

-- ``contraindicators``: a list of terms to look for in MAEC Action names that indicate that an Object may no longer be present after the execution of the malware.
+- ``contraindicators``: a list of terms to look for in MAEC Action names that may indicate that an Object is no longer present after the execution of the malware.
 Used in candidate Object filtering; for more information please refer to :ref:`contra-indicator`.
-- ``modifiers``: a list of terms to look for in MAEC Action names that indicate that the state of the Object may have been changed in some way that would render it undetectable.
+- ``modifiers``: a list of terms to look for in MAEC Action names that may indicate that the state of the Object has changed in some way that would render it undetectable.
 Primarily applicable to files and used in candidate Object filtering; for more information please refer to :ref:`contra-indicator`.

+.. _object_normalization:

 Object Normalization
 --------------------
-The underlying differences in the implementation, infrastructure, and environment of dynamic anti-malware analysis tools (i.e. sandboxes) means that they all report things slightly (or vastly, depending on the case) differently, even for the same malware sample.
+The underlying differences in the implementation, infrastructure, and environment of dynamic anti-malware analysis tools (i.e. sandboxes) means that they report things slightly (or vastly, depending on the case) differently, even for the same malware sample.
 To help with this, when ``normalize_objects`` is set to **true**, **maec-to-stix** uses the Normalize_ module from python-cybox to normalize